Sl33pSafe/Sl33pSafe.github.io/_pages/about.md

 **Built a Web Application for Data Monitoring**: The collected data is transmitted to a custom-built **web application**, where users can visualize their sleep patterns, oxygen levels, and receive alerts if abnormal patterns are detected.
 The web app was designed with simplicity in mind, ensuring that elderly users could navigate it easily.
 It is also mobile-compatible for convenient access on smartphones and tablets.

 **Community Impact**: The system has been deployed to **20+ individuals**, including family, friends, and members of the local community.
-This includes a collaboration with **Cedar Creek of Bloomington Assisted Living**, where the system has been installed to help caregivers monitor the sleep health of seniors in their care.
-The devices have helped monitor the condition of vulnerable populations, and we’ve received positive feedback from users and caregivers alike.
+This includes a collaboration with **Cedar Creek of Bloomington Assisted Living**, where the system has been used to help caregivers monitor the sleep health of seniors in their care.

 **Ongoing Development**: We are currently in the **research and development phase** for the next generation of the detection system.
 This new iteration aims to improve the accuracy of the sensor and enhance the user interface of the web app based on feedback from users and caregivers.
 Additionally, we are working on incorporating machine learning techniques to better predict and classify sleep apnea events.